 When it comes to trousers you want something that is going to keep you warm and dry but needs to be breathable.
 Gravel and MTB tend to wear loser-fitting trousers as they give you a greater range of movement and feature waterproof panels in the back to protect against spray off the rear wheel.
 Synthetic material trousers tend to be the best option, ones that have thermal lining and waterproofing will make you far comfier on your ride.

-Fox Trousers
+Trousers Recommendations

 Jersey